VonHeikemen/learn-nvim/content/101/lua-intro.md

 I called this global variable `Print` to highlight a potential problem: It is possible to override an existing global variable.
 And that's bad.

-For example, if you were to create your own `math` global variable, a lot of things will fail.
+For example, if you were to create your own `math` global variable a lot of things will fail.
 Don't do that.

 ## Meta tables